JoannaAtMarist/patient-not-found-capstone/docs/documentation-index.md

 ### 5.1.
 Development Methodology
 The team followed a lightweight Agile approach with weekly goals aligned to course milestones.
 Work was tracked using GitHub Issues and a Project Board.
 Each team member maintained a personal branch, and merges occurred after review.
 Development was iterative, with early prototypes guiding refinements to summarization, UI, and authentication features.

 The backend did not start completely from scratch.
-Joanna used her CMPT 221 Software Development II project as a structural skeleton for this application (Picciano, 2024).
-Specifically, she reused the overall `server.js` outline (Express setup, routing pattern) and the basic separation into controllers and models.
-For the capstone, these pieces were refactored and extended to support new requirements.
+Joanna used an earlier Node/Express project as a structural skeleton for this application (Picciano, 2024).
+Specifically, she reused the overall Express setup and routing pattern (see `Server/index.js`) and the basic separation into controllers and models.
+The capstone backend then refactored and extended these pieces to meet new requirements.

 ### 5.2.
 Core Features